Does stress cause grey hair?

 People also ask

-Can reducing stress prevent gray hair?
+Can reducing stress reverse gray hair?

 Have a health claim to check?